FineUploader/fine-uploader/readme.md

 ### Getting started ###
 The fileuploader.js contains two classes that are meant to be used directly.
-If you need a complete upload widget (which you can see above) to quickly drop into your current design, use qq.FileUploader.
+If you need a complete upload widget (from demo) to quickly drop into your current design, use qq.FileUploader.

 If you want to customize uploader, by using a different looking file list or change the behaviour or functionality use qq.FileUploaderBasic.

-The difference between them is that qq.FileUploader provides a list of files, and drag-and-drop, but qq.FileUploaderBasic doesn't limit your choise of UI at all.
+The difference between them is that qq.FileUploader provides a list of files, drag-and-drop, but qq.FileUploaderBasic doesn't limit possible customization.

 qq.FileUploader extends qq.FileUploaderBasic, so that all the options present in the basic uploader also exist in the full widget.